Ductless Heat Pump Installation in Malden, MA Multi-Family Home

 Easy Ductless Installation Offers Flexibility

-Ductless panels don’t require big, boxy ducts to transfer heated or cooled air.
-Instead, the air travels through tiny, flexible tubing.
-Then, the panels themselves mount anywhere on a wall.
-The tubing runs from the panel to an outdoor condenser.
+Ductless units don’t require big, boxy ducts to transfer heated or cooled air.
+Then, the HVAC units themselves mount anywhere on a wall.
+The tubing runs from the unit to an outdoor condenser.
 It’s as simple as running an electrical wire to connect the two.

 That’s a huge advantage over older systems.
 You can add ductless zones to a house little by little or all at once.
 Either way, you don’t have to worry about major, expensive construction to redo the ductwork.